confluentinc/ksql/design-proposals/klip-56-schema-id-in-create-statements.md

   * Corresponding `key_format` or `value_format` must exist and the format must support `SCHEMA_INFERENCE` (protobuf, avro, json_sr format currently).
   * The fetched schema format from _schema_registry_ must match specified format in `WITH` clause.
 For example, if schema format for schema id in _schema_registry_ is `avro` but specified format in `WITH` clause is `protobuf`, an exception will be thrown.
   * Schema with specified ID MUST exist in _schema_registry_, otherwise an exception will be thrown.
   * Serde Features must be`WRAPPED` so that field names always exist.
+The reason is that if Serde Features has `UNWRAP_SINGLES` enabled, during translation, anonymous `ROWKEY` or `ROWVALUE` column name will be inserted for the schema first which makes the translated schema diverging from original schema in _Schema Registry_.
   * Compatibility Checks.
 See section blow.

 * `C*AS` command